Deepwater Horizon investigation: June 2014 US Chemical Safety Board investigation

+Deepwater Horizon Blowout (2014) Official USCSB investigatory information film reel.

 The U.S. Chemical Safety Board (CSB) highlighted flaws in both equipment and industry safety procedures, contributing to the oil spill in its report.

 The CSB concluded that a primary contributor to the spill was a malfunctioning blowout preventer (BOP).
 The investigation discovered that the BOP malfunctioned due to miswired control systems, which would have otherwise allowed it to seal the ruptured well.
 Moreover, the board identified discrepancies in pressures inside the drillpipe and the space between the pipe and the well, leading the drillpipe to shift off-center.
 This displacement meant that a crucial component within the BOP, known as the shear ram, was unable to cut through the pipe and seal the well.
 The CSB emphasized that these findings reveal both recognized and overlooked limitations in BOP design.

 Post the disaster, regulations necessitated operators to conduct hazard analyses for all offshore structures.
 However, the CSB pointed out that these regulations don't demand a specified risk reduction target or a recorded reasoning for hazard control.
 This loophole allows companies to potentially carry out superficial analyses, which may not accurately assess the operational status of critical safety equipment, like the BOP.
 As a result, a company could technically comply with the rule without genuinely ensuring maximum safety precautions.

 Geoff Morrell, a spokesperson for BP, acknowledged that the core findings of the CSB mirrored the conclusions of other investigations.
 Several other probes, such as those led by the U.S. Coast Guard and a commission designated by President Barack Obama, ascertained that the catastrophe resulted from various causes and involved multiple entities.
 However, the CSB did not investigate all facets of the Macondo blowout but instead concentrated on equipment, hazardous materials operations, and safety management.